rocky-linux/documentation/docs/guides/contribute/navigation.md

 ## Navigation and other changes

-Navigation is handled with mkdocs `.pages` files **OR** by the value of the "title:" meta in the document front matter.
-The `.pages` files are not terribly complex, BUT, if something is left out, it can cause the server to fail to load.
-That's why this procedure is **ONLY** for Managers and Editors.
+Mkdocs handles navigation with `.pages` files **OR** by the value of the "title:" meta in the document front matter.
+The `.pages` files are not terribly complex, BUT, if you leave something out, it can cause the server to fail to load.
+That is why this procedure is **ONLY** for Managers and Editors.
 These individuals are going to have the tools in place (local install of mkdocs, plus clones of both documentation and docs.rockylinux.org) so that something pushed and merged to GitHub will not break the serving of the documentation website.
-A contributor cannot be expected to have even one of these requirements.
+A contributor is not expected to have these requirements.

 ### `.pages` files

 As already stated, the `.pages` files are generally pretty simple.
 They are a YAML formatted file that `mkdocs` reads before rendering the content.
-To take a look at one of the more complex `.pages` files, let's look at the one created to help format the side navigation:
+To see one of the more complex `.pages` files, let us examine the one created to help format the side navigation:

 ```yaml
 ---